robin-ede/open-muse/README.md

 - [x] Finish and verify masking utils.
 - [ ] Add the masking arccos scheduling function from MUSE.
 - [x] Add EMA.
-- [x] Suport OmegaConf for training configuration.
+- [x] Support OmegaConf for training configuration.
 - [x] Add W&B logging utils.
 - [x] Add WebDataset support.
 Not really needed for imagenet experiment but can work on this parallelly.
 (LAION is already available in this format so will be easier to use it).
 - [x] Add a training script for class conditional generation using imagenet.